-The Diploma in Dietetic Education and Practical Training is a one year professional, post-graduate program for those with an honors degree in Foods and Nutrition within the last three years.
-This innovative Diploma is a comprehensive program that combines the rich learning experiences of academic courses with extensive practical training to prepare you for a career as a registered dietitian.
+The Diploma in Dietetic Education and Practical Training is a one year professional, post-graduate program for those with a PDEP-accredited undergraduate degree in nutrition and dietetics.
+This innovative diploma is a comprehensive program that combines the rich learning experiences of academic courses with extensive practical training to prepare you for a career as a registered dietitian.

 The Diploma is accredited under PDEP and prepares students for registration with a dietetics regulatory body (http://www.pdep.ca).